Witches (manga): Plot

 A young island girl searches desperately for her missing cat, Pishaama.
 A neighbor claims to have seen the cat swept away by the river days earlier.
 Remembering that all things lost to the tide eventually wash ashore on the opposite side of the island, the girl heads to the beach, regretful that she did not play with Pishaama more.
 There, a mysterious old woman appears before her.

 Publication

-It was serialized in Shogakukan's seinen manga magazine Monthly Ikki from April 25, 2003, to November 25, 2004.
+Written and illustrated by Daisuke Igarashi, Witches was serialized in Shogakukan's seinen manga magazine Monthly Ikki from April 25, 2003, to November 25, 2004.
 Shogakukan collected its chapters in two tankōbon volumes, released on April 30, 2004, and January 28, 2005.

 In North America, Seven Seas Entertainment licensed the manga for English publication in a single omnibus volume, for both digital and print format, and was released on May 3, 2022.